We all need some sun introduction, when

 Women can choose a stylish wide-brimmed hat, and men can choose a bucket hat or a Panama hat to help block the sun.
 A hat protects the top of your head, where you can’t apply sunscreen, and also offers added protection for your face and neck, regularly at the most at risk for skin damage.

 Reflective surfaces, for example, water, snow, and sand, increase your risk of sun damage because these surfaces reflect up to 85% of the sun’s rays.
 If you can’t avoid these reflective surfaces, ensure each uncovered body part has sunscreen, and make sure to wear a hat or a cap to protect your skin.

 Go Outside Early Morning or Late Afternoon

-The sun’s rays are their strongest from afternoon time.
-Try to limit your time outside to early morning and late afternoon to maintain a strategic distance from overexposure to the sun.
+The sun’s rays are their strongest from the afternoon time.
+Try to limit your time outside too early morning and late afternoon to maintain a strategic distance from overexposure to the sun.